MicrosoftDocs/powerbi-docs/powerbi-docs/consumer/end-user-shared-with-me.md

 ## Interact with shared content

 You'll have options for interacting with the shared dashboards and reports, depending on the permissions the *designer* gives you.
-These include being able to make copies of the dashboard, subscribe, open the report [in Reading view](end-user-reading-view.md), and re-share with other colleagues.
+These include being able to make copies of the dashboard, subscribe, open the report [in Reading view](end-user-reading-view.md), and reshare with other colleagues.
 Select a dashboard or report to open it.

 ## Search and sort shared dashboards and reports